nillkitty/SKX/README.md

 * White number indicating the game objects' routine counter
 * Wallhugger objects (Sparkies, Dana's fireballs, etc.) will show the current travel direction (U/D/L/R) as well as the direction in which they are hugging a wall (U/D/L/R).
 * Cyan dots indicating collision sensors

+You can press Shift+F10 to cycle through the active game objects,  which displays their properties in the HUD.

 Additionally,  the selected collision view object (which can be selected by using Shift+F10 to cycle through the active game objects) will replace the X/Y position and velocity displays in the HUD,  and the blocks the current object is colliding with will be tinted based on the sensor they are colliding with: